slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 Making money is not about luck.

 It’s a skill you learn through specialized knowledge, accountability, and leverage.
-Offer what society wants but can’t easily get—at scale.
+Offer what society wants but can’t easily get, at scale.
 Focus on persistent effort in industries with long-term horizons and aligned people.
 The internet has unlocked diverse paths; most haven’t realized it yet.
 Build equity and ownership; trading time for money caps your upside.
 Wealth is assets that earn without constant work.
 Learn to sell.
 Learn to build.
 If you can do both, you’re unstoppable.
 Equip yourself with specialized knowledge (unique, apprenticeship-style, not standard education), accountability (take risks under your own name), and leverage (code, media, capital, people).
 Embrace responsibility—society grants more duties, ownership, and influence to those who do.
 Build a public, bold personal brand.
 Select partners with intelligence, energy, and especially integrity.
 Avoid cynics and pessimists—their beliefs become self-fulfilling.
 Prioritize building wealth over chasing money or status.
 Money is a tool for trading experiences.
 Create valuable experiences to build wealth.
 You won’t achieve significant wealth trading time for money.
 Ownership or equity in a business is required for financial freedom.
 Spend money to save time, not time to save money.
 When you eventually attain wealth, you realize it wasn’t the primary goal.
 Free wealth: books, friends, sleep, ideas, questions, gratitude, laughter.

 Being broke is hard.
 Becoming rich is hard.
 Choose your hard.